Introducing: Shot Gun Houses for Clarinet Quintet

 Summer time music at Imani Winds Chamber Music Festival!

 The 6th Annual Imani Winds Chamber Music Festival will be held from Tuesday, June 21-30th, 2016 at Mannes College of Music.
 A brainchild of Coleman's, IWCMF is an intensive training program and workshop zone for performers and composers who are interested in developing their skills further under the tutelage of Imani Winds.

 The Upper Midwest Chamber Winds Symposium will be held at St. Thomas University on June 3-5th, 2016 with Imani Winds as one of the guest ensembles.
 The collaborative concert will feature an extended arrangement of Coleman's Umoja scored for an ensemble of woodwinds, horns and saxophones.
 The work will be available after the performance

-Freedmen of the Five Civilized Tribes, performed by DaCapo Chamber Players.
+Freedmen of the Five Civilized Tribes, premiered by DaCapo Chamber Players in 2012.
 Coleman creates a vividly colored, 'big country and open sky' soundscape for Alto Flute, Clarinet, Violin, Cello and Piano.
 A musical hybrid of Native American and African cultures, "Freedmen" honors the legacy of former slaves who were adopted into the Cherokee, Creek, Choctaw, Seminole and Chickasaw nations through emancipation or marriage.

 PORTRAITS OF LANGSTON

 Written for the Flute and Clarinet Consortium, Portraits of Langston is a dramatic, sometimes humorous work for flute, clarinet and piano with optional narrator.
 For advanced performers, the sheet music is now available for purchase as a digital download.